Justice Ruth Bader Ginsburg Undergoes Surgery For Lung Cancer

 Mathisen and other thoracic surgeons said Justice Ginsburg's prognosis ultimately will depend on the pathology findings, which will not be available until days after the surgery.
 If there is no lymph node involvement, surgeons contacted by NPR said the prognosis for being cancer-free at five years out is 80 percent.

-Lymph-node involvement would drop those odds down to 50 to 55 percent, Mathisen said.
-Dr. Cameron Wright, also an Massachusetts General thoracic surgeon and Harvard Medical School professor of surgery, put the odds lower at 40 percent if there is lymph-node involvement.
+Lymph node involvement would drop those odds down to 50 to 55 percent, Mathisen said.
+Dr. Cameron Wright, also an Massachusetts General thoracic surgeon and a Harvard Medical School professor of surgery, put the odds lower, at 40 percent, if there is lymph node involvement.

 Rusch, who performed the surgery at Sloan Kettering, is a world-renowned lung surgeon.
 The American College of Surgeons this year selected her for its highest honor, the Distinguished Service Award.
-Rusch uses a robot and video cameras to perform operations, such as the one on Justice Ginsburg.
+Rusch uses a robot and video cameras to perform operations.

 This and other new methods of thoracic surgery are minimally invasive and use only small incisions.
-But serious complications from the surgery range from 5 to 10 percent, Dr. Wright said.
+But serious complications from the surgery range from 5 to 10 percent, Wright said.
 And the mortality rate of the surgery is 1 in 100.

 Third bout with cancer